 Many governments and corporations widely use electronic mail or E-mail for mass emergency notifications.

 Automated phone calls have been used at a higher rate to alert individuals of longer messages that can’t be easily communicated in a single message.

 Digital signs are a vital part of a mass emergency notification system when alerts are restricted to a specific location.
 We live in a modern era where everything is in a state of constant change, and new innovative ideas are used to reach people’s attention in a specific physical area.

 Mass Notification based on Geolocation

 Sometimes it is essential to deliver messages to individuals in a specific location or building in real-time.
-As a result, many mass emergency notification systems use geolocation modifiers to help send notifications to individuals in a particular area.
+As a result, many Chicago based mass emergency notification systems use geolocation modifiers to help send notifications to individuals in a particular area.